ml-notes

 The problem

-What loss function is your first choice when you are faced with a regression problem?
+What loss function is your first choice when faced with a regression problem?
 I guess it’s L2.
 At least that’s what we are taught in intro ML courses.
-However, as I’ve discovered over my ML engineer career, a lot of ML practicioners don’t fully appreciate the implicit assumptions they make when they use L2, which sometimes leads to gross misinterpretation of the modelling results.
+However, as I’ve discovered over my ML engineer career, a lot of ML practitioners don’t fully appreciate the implicit assumptions they make when they use L2, which sometimes leads to gross misinterpretation of the modelling results.
 I’m guilty of that myself.
 So in this note I’ll try to summarize what one should be aware of when using L2 or any other unimodal regression loss.

 Let’s first remind ourselves what’s the L2 loss.
 It’s the following function: